jgretz/node-bits-sql/README.md

 * select: an array of field names to include in the results
 * orderby: an array of objects that define the order of the result.
 The format of is item is as follows: ```{field: '', direction: ''}```.
-* start: the index of the result set to start from
+* start: the index of the result set to start from (alternatively parameter can be named skip)
-* max: the number of records to return in the results
+* max: the number of records to return in the results (alternatively parameter can be named limit)
 * where: a complex object that contains the
 * includeMetaData: an array of options to return wrapped around the result set.
 If supplied the format of the result will be ```value:[rows], ...{keys as supplied}```